arkhiwarkhi/Pipewire-on-Devuan/README.md

 This script currently only supports **sysvinit** and **OpenRC**.

 1. Clone this repository either by clicking at the top right "Download as Zip" or by following the command below.
-Clone or extract the repository into /home.
 ```
-git clone https://github.com/arkhiwarkhi/Pipewire-on-Devuan && cd Pipewire-on-Devuan
+cd ~/ && git clone https://github.com/arkhiwarkhi/Pipewire-on-Devuan && cd Pipewire-on-Devuan
 ```
 2. Make install-pipewire.sh executable.
 ```